-As of December 31, 2020, there were 274,008 shares of common stock reserved for issuance upon the exercise of outstanding options granted under our equity incentive plans.
-As of December 31, 2020, there were 402,724 additional shares of common stock reserved for future issuance of awards under the Bio-Path Holdings, Inc. 2017 Stock Incentive Plan, as amended (the "2017 Stock Incentive Plan").
-In addition, as of December 31, 2020, there were 858,699 shares of common stock reserved for issuance upon the exercise of outstanding warrants that we have issued in connection with prior securities offerings.
-To the extent that outstanding stock options and warrants are exercised, existing stockholders' ownership interests may be diluted.
+As of December 31, 2022, there were 657,408 shares of common stock reserved for issuance upon the exercise of outstanding options granted under our equity incentive plans.
+As of December 31, 2022, there were (i) 18,724 additional shares of common stock reserved for future issuance of awards under the Bio-Path Holdings, Inc. 2017 Stock Incentive Plan, as amended (the "2017 Stock Incentive Plan"), and (ii) 1,300,000 additional shares of common stock reserved for future issuance of awards under the Bio-Path Holdings, Inc. 2022 Stock Incentive Plan (the "2022 Stock Incentive Plan").
+In addition, as of December 31, 2022, there were 1,200,531 shares of common stock reserved for issuance upon the exercise of outstanding warrants that we have issued in connection with prior securities offerings.
+To the extent that outstanding stock options and warrants are exercised, existing stockholders' ownership interests may be diluted, which may reduce the market price of our common stock.

-The trading price of our common stock has been volatile and is likely to be volatile in the future.
+$The \ trading \ price \ of \ our \ common \ stock \ has \ been \ volatile \ and \ is \ likely \ to \ be \ volatile \ in \ the \ future.$

 The trading price of our common stock has been highly volatile.
 On March 10, 2014, our common stock commenced trading on The Nasdaq Capital Market, and there is a limited history on which to gauge the volatility of our stock price on The Nasdaq Capital Market.
-From January 1, 2018 through December 31, 2020, our stock price has fluctuated from a low of \$1.61 to a high of \$73.52, after adjustment for reverse stock splits.
+From January 1, 2020 through December 31, 2022, our stock price has fluctuated from a low of \$1.27 to a high of \$24.34, after adjustment for reverse stock splits.
 The market price for our common stock will be affected by a number of factors, including:

-- · the denial or delay of regulatory approvals of our drug candidates or receipt of regulatory approval of competing products; - our ability to accomplish clinical, regulatory and other drug development milestones; - the ability of our drug candidates, if they receive regulatory approval, to achieve market success; - the performance of third-party manufacturers and suppliers; - · developments with respect to patents and other intellectual property rights; - sales of common stock or other securities by us or our stockholders in the future; - additions or departures of key scientific or management personnel; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our drug candidates; - trading volume of our common stock; - investor perceptions about us and our industry; - public reaction to our press releases, other public announcements and SEC and other filings; - the failure of analysts to cover us, or changes in analysts' estimates or recommendations; - the failure by us to meet analysts' projections or guidance; - · general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; and - the other factors described elsewhere in this "Item 1A.
+- the denial or delay of regulatory approvals of our drug candidates or receipt of regulatory approval of competing products; - our ability to accomplish clinical, regulatory and other drug development milestones; - the ability of our drug candidates, if they receive regulatory approval, to achieve market success; - the performance of third-party manufacturers and suppliers; - developments with respect to patents and other intellectual property rights; - sales of common stock or other securities by us or our stockholders in the future; - additions or departures of key scientific or management personnel; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our drug candidates; - trading volume of our common stock; - investor perceptions about us and our industry; - public reaction to our press releases, other public announcements and SEC and other filings; - the failure of analysts to cover us, or changes in analysts' estimates or recommendations; - the failure by us to meet analysts' projections or guidance; - general market conditions and other factors unrelated to our operating performance or the operating performance of our competitors; and - the other factors described elsewhere in this "Item 1A.
 Risk Factors" or the section titled "Risk Factors" contained in our other public filings.